-Total revenue from rates and charges is projected to be \$54.356 million, which incorporates an average rate increase of 3.0 per cent.
-The State Government decision to set the rate cap at a level lower than the Consumer Price Index (CPI) was to ease the burden on cost-of-living pressures faced by ratepayers.
-This does however, prove a challenge for Local Governments to deliver services and capital works for our communities as many costs are increasing at a rate higher than CPI.
+Total revenue from rates and charges is projected to be \$54,453 million, which incorporates an average rate increase of 3.0 per cent.
+The State Government decision to set the rate cap at a level lower than the Consumer Price Index (CPI) was to ease the burden on cost of living pressures faced by rate-payers.
+This does, however, prove a challenge for Local Governments to deliver services and capital works for our communities as many costs are increasing at a rate higher than CPI.

-Council has not elected to apply to the Essential Services Commission (ESC) for a variation to the rate cap.
+Council has not elected to apply to the Essential Services Commission (ESC) for a variation.